BenAlk/wager/CONTEXT.md

   CHECK(deposit_paid >= 0 AND deposit_paid <= 50000)  // Max £500
   CHECK(off_hire_date IS NULL OR off_hire_date >= on_hire_date)
   // Note: Total deposit across all hires calculated as: SUM(deposit_paid) (on-the-fly)
+  // Note: deposit_calculation_start_date prevents double-counting when backdating vans with manual deposits
+  // Note: MANUAL_DEPOSIT_ADJUSTMENT entries are filtered from all displays
   // RLS: Users can only access their own van hires
 }
 ```